 Section 2.
 The physician shall give a candid account of the patient's condition to the patient or to those responsible for the patient's care.

 Section 3.
 A physician-patient relationship must be founded on mutual trust, cooperation, and respect.
 The patient, therefore, must have complete freedom to choose her/his physician.
 The physician must have complete freedom to choose patients whom she/he will serve.
-However, the physician should not refuse to accept patients for reasons of discrimination, including, but not limited to, the patient's race, creed, color, sex, national origin sexual orientation, gender identity or handicap.
+However, the physician should not refuse to accept patients for reasons of discrimination, including, but not limited to, the patient's race, creed, color, sex, national origin, sexual orientation, gender identity, or disability.
 In emergencies, a physician should make her/his services available.

 Section 4.
 A physician is never justified in abandoning a patient.
 The physician shall give due notice to a patient or to those responsible for the patient's care when she/he withdraws from the case so that another physician may be engaged.

 Section 5.
-A physician shall practice in accordance with the body of systematized and scientific knowledge related to the healing arts.
+A physician should make a reasonable effort to partner with patients to promote their health and shall practice in accordance with the body of systematized and scientific knowledge related to the healing arts.
 A physician shall maintain competence in such systematized and scientific knowledge through study and clinical applications.

 Section 6.
 The osteopathic medical profession has an obligation to society to maintain its high standards and, therefore, to continuously regulate itself.
 A substantial part of such regulation is due to the efforts and influence of the recognized local, state and national associations representing the osteopathic medical profession.
 A physician should maintain membership in and actively support such associations and abide by their rules and regulations.